Anomalous Jet Identification via Sequence Modeling: Data Samples and Pre-Processing

 The effect on performance due to this choice of constituent ordering can be easily illustrated in the case of a two-prong jet.
 In such a case, the sequence will start with a constituent in one of the two cores of the jet, and be subsequently followed by a constituent belonging to the other core and so on.
-This results in an easily predictable pattern which the VRNN is better able to identify, particularly compared to a QCD jet.
+This results in an easily predictable pattern which the VRNN is better able to identify, particularly compared to a background jet.
 The resulting performance difference between $p_{T}$-sorted and $k_{t}$-sorted inputs is shown in Figure \ref{fig:score_comp}.
-Using the same 10\% contaminated dataset, the discrimination between two-prong signal jets and background QCD jets is notably better when the VRNN input sequence allows for detection of multi-prong substructure early on.
-It is also important to note that the signal jets are assigned a lower Anomaly Score than the background QCD-like jets.
-This can be attributed to the same reason signal and background jets are distinguishable after applying $k_{t}$-sorted sequencing: jets with multi-prong substructure are more easily modeled by the VRNN, and therefore result in an overall lower loss value when compared to QCD-like jets.
+Using a 10\% contaminated dataset as a training set, and then comparing Anomaly Score distributions determined from leading jets of background-only and two-prong signal-only datasets, the discrimination between signal and background jets is notably better when the VRNN input sequence allows for detection of multi-prong substructure early on.
+It is also important to note that the signal jets are assigned a lower Anomaly Score than the background jets.
+This can be attributed to the same reason signal and background jets are distinguishable after applying $k_{t}$-sorted sequencing: jets with multi-prong substructure are more easily modeled by the VRNN, and therefore result in an overall lower loss value when compared to background jets.